silver1145/scripts-com3d2/README.md

 Priority (from high to low):

  1. Global Switch
+ 2. IgnoreSkin
- 2. _Cache value in Mate
+ 3. _Cache value in Mate
- 3. MateCacheType & TexCacheType
+ 4. MateCacheType & TexCacheType

 If `COM3D2.MaidLoader` is installed, the refresh function of MaidLoader will mark all caches as expired.
 When loading expired caches, it will be decided whether to reload based on the file hash.